-Commonly reported smells from furnaces have been shown to represent specific malfunctions in the furnace, and thus can provide enough details to spot the source of the problem.
+Commonly reported smells from furnaces have been shown to represent specific malfunctions in the furnace and can provide enough details to spot the source of the problem.

-If you suddenly notice a musty, damp, pungent, or stale smell coming from your furnace, then it may be time to get your home/ventilation system inspected for mould.
-This type of smell may not come from your furnace itself, but the transfer of heat will bring the odour throughout the house.
-On the other hand mould can still grow inside your furnace, and distribute possibly noxious spores that can be harmful for your health.
+Suppose you suddenly notice a musty, damp, pungent, or stale smell coming from your furnace.
+In that case, it may be time to get your home/ventilation system inspected for mould.
+This type of smell may not come from your furnace itself, but the heat transfer will bring the odour throughout the house.
+On the other hand, mould can still grow inside your furnace and distribute possibly noxious spores that can be harmful to your health.

-Do not ignore this sign, and get a mould inspector to check this out.
-Some species of mould are an acute hazard to your health, potentially causing respiratory problems for anyone exposed to it.
-There are specialists who will find, remove, destroy, and then remediate the problem for you.
+Do not ignore this sign and get a mould inspector to check this out.
+Some mould species are an acute hazard to your health, potentially causing respiratory problems for anyone exposed to it.
+Some specialists will find, remove, destroy, and then remediate the problem for you.

-A burning smell from your furnace can be normal, especially at the beginning of winter when some of the excess dust gathered around the filter is burnt off.
+A burning smell from your furnace can be expected, especially at the beginning of winter, when some of the excess dust gathered around the filter is burnt off.
 However, a strong smokey smell can indicate a fire hazard.
 If a furnace filter is blocked completely, it will cause heat to build up and eventually force the system to turn itself off to prevent an explosion/ overheating.
-This process repeating itself is called ‘short cycling’ and it can not only threaten the safety of your home, but it can also potential rack up the energy bill.
+This process repeating itself is called ‘short cycling.’
+Not only can it threaten the safety of your home, but it can also potentially rack up the energy bill.

-Sometime furnaces with oil filters will produce an oily/ smokey smell too, which either means the filter must be replaced, or there is a leak.
+Sometimes furnaces with oil filters will produce an oily/ smokey smell, which either means the filter must be replaced or a leak.

 What to do: A overheating furnace or potential oil leak is dangerous and should be reported to a technician immediately.